merecka/merecka.github.io/_posts/2019-05-11-my_first_program_a_cli_project.markdown

 permalink:  my_first_program_a_cli_project
 ---

-I've officially made it through the Object Oriented Programming (OOP) section of the Ruby track of the FlatIron Software Engineering bootcamp and as it is for all of the other sections of the course, we were given a project to complete that would reinforce our understanding of the material we just learned (in this case, Object Oriented Programming & Web Scraping).
+I've officially made it through the Object Oriented Programming (OOP) section of the Ruby track of the FlatIron Software Engineering bootcamp and as it is for all of the other sections of the course, we were given a project to complete that would reinforce our understanding of the material we learned (in this case, Object Oriented Programming & Web Scraping).
 The requirements for the project were to create a CLI (Command Line Interface) program that scrapes HTML / CSS data from a website of our choosing and presents a menu (at least one level deep) to the user of our program.
 Beyond that, the rest of the requirements were open to our choosing.

 I have a very strong passion for surfing and I have traveled around the world finding the best beaches and waves to surf.
 One of the spots that has always been very close to my heart is Costa Rica.
 For this reason, I decided it would be fun to create a CLI program that would display the daily surf report for various famous surfspots in Costa Rica.
 To do this, I decided to create a menu driven Ruby gem that would scrape surf report data from the web and print it via the Terminal to the user of the gem.
 For the surf report data, I decided to utilize the website Magicseaweed.com due to the quality of up-to-date data it has.
 I utilized the Nokogiri gem to perform the actual scraping of the data into XML elements and then wrote various methods & objects to parse and collect the data into a readable format.